Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Methods

-Let $V_{i}^{j}(t)$ and $V_{i}^{j}(t+1)$ be the mesh vertices corresponding to the same tracked surface point at times $t$ and $t+1$, respectively.
-Assuming that the adjacent faces to each vertex of the initial quad mesh (at $t=0$) were maintained the same throughout the sequence, then both vertices have always the same adjacent faces that we note $\{F_{1}(t), F_{2}(t), F_{3}(t), F_{4}(t)\}$.
-If we consider $\theta(t)$ and $\theta(t+1)$ as the maximal dihedral angles between each pair of faces adjacent to vertices $V_{i}^{j}(t)$ and $V_{i}^{j}(t+1)$, respectively.
-Then, the temporal mesh distortion around $V_{i}^{j}$ is determined by:
+Assuming that the adjacent faces to each vertex of the initial quad mesh (at $t=0$) were maintained the same throughout the sequence, then both vertices $x_{i}^{j}(t)$ and $x_{i}^{j}(t+1)$ have always the same adjacent faces that we note $\{F_{1}, F_{2}, F_{3}, F_{4}\}$.
+If we consider $\theta(t)$ and $\theta(t+1)$ as the maximal dihedral angles among the six possible couple combinations of adjacent faces at times $t$ and $t+1$, respectively, then, the temporal mesh distortion around $x_{i}^{j}$ is determined by:

 If $D(t)=0$, then no local deformation has occurred.
 Otherwise, the neighborhood has distorted.